 Continue reading “Kreuzkölln in Berlin”

 Going East to start the party.
-Friedrichshain is an eclectic mix of alternative places, vibrant street art, pieces of Berlin history and lively squares.
-Is the place of the iconic East Side Gallery, the destination for techno club culture, but also the home to many Berliners and filming location for the Queen’s Gambit.
+Friedrichshain is an eclectic mix of alternative places, street art, pieces of Berlin history and lively squares.
+A little rough around the edges.
+The place of the iconic East Side Gallery, the destination for techno club culture, but also home to Berliners and filming location for the Queen’s Gambit.

 Continue reading “Berlin Friedrichshain”

 Exploring the old Berlin in Charlottenburg, from Sophia Charlotte of Hanover.
-In this part of former West Berlin located near Tiergarden park, you can combine (soon) Palace or museum visits with shopping and alternative places.
+In this both cool and stylish part of former West Berlin, located near Tiergarden park, you can combine Palace or museum visits with shopping and alternative places.

 Continue reading “West Berlin & Charlottenburg”